na-na-hi/renget/archive/DegenCards.md

 ##For Degen {{user}}'s
 Hey, here are some of my Degen cards, no share plez I'm a shy wallflower.

-All made, tested & refined with gepetti 4, probs wont work without it.
+All made, tested & refined with gepetti 4, probably wont work without it. some cards don't have art, if you have a picture that'll fit use my burner.

 Cela
 OC